project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 3.`cd sunbird-devops/deploy`

-4.Update the configuration files using `config`.
+4.Update the configuration parameters in the `config` file.
 The configuration parameters are explained in the following table:

 | variable | description   | mandatory|
 |:----------------------|:-----------------|:---------|